ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 ~~~~~~~~~~~~~~~
 Follow the DRY principle, which states that "Every piece of knowledge
 must have a single, unambiguous, authoritative representation within a
 system."
-Attempt to follow this principle unless it overly complicates
+Follow this principle unless it overly complicates
 the code.
 For instance, the following example converts Fahrenheit to Kelvin
 twice, which now requires the developer to maintain two separate lines
 that do the same thing.